 You can merge cells exactly the way you want using Excel’s own Format Cells command.
 First select all the adjacent cells you want to merge, then right-click somewhere in the area and select Format Cells….
 On the Alignment tab, check the Merge cells option.
 This will create one big cell from all the cells in your selection.
 Adjust the horizontal and vertical alignment if necessary.
 If you’ve merged a cell vertically, i.e. with one or more cells below it, select Wrap text for the text in the merged cell to flow nicely as a multi-line paragraph.

-A column in Excel that has a width of 23 will occupy about half the screen width of an iPhone 3, 4, 5, 6 or 7 in portrait mode.
-As a rule of thumb, you can multiply the width of a column in Excel with seven to get the resulting column width on the screen, expressed in CSS pixels.
+A column in Excel that has a width of 26 will occupy about half the screen width of most smartphones in portrait mode.
+As a rule of thumb, you can multiply the width of a column in Excel with 7 to get the resulting column width on the screen, expressed in CSS pixels.

 That last part probably didn’t mean anything to you.
 And yet it’s a very useful thing to know if you wish to design a spreadsheet to exactly match a given screen width without zooming.
 If you are like most people, you don’t need this exact control of the layout.
 For you, we have provided an “automatic” option called Fit page to screen width on the Workbook tab.
 Just tick this checkbox and skip the rest of this section.